yu-jeffy/ink-jet/application.md

 - (https://arxiv.org/abs/2309.09826)[https://arxiv.org/abs/2309.09826]
 This publication fine-tunes a GPT-J model on 2 million smart contracts, and tests if performance increases on writing code without security issues.
 While their methodology involved directly fine-tuning the model and updating the weights, and ours focuses on adding context through retrieval, the underlying concept of providing learning examples to improve performance remains similar.
 After the original fine-tuning, they find that insecure code was an issue in up to 70% of generations.
 After additional fine-tuning on vulnerable examples with vulnerability-constrained decoding, they were able to avoid insecure code generation up to 67% of the time.
 We have taken these results into consideration, and will implement labeled vulnerable examples in our dataset.
 This allows our system to identify vulnerabilities, and also avoid generation of them in produced code.

-In terms of related work, we have performed a study on the efficacy of vulnerability testing through RAG integrated LLMs on Ethereum Solidity smart contracts.
+In terms of related work, we have (previous work)[https://github.com/yu-jeffy/audit.me] studying the efficacy of vulnerability testing through RAG integrated LLMs on Ethereum Solidity smart contracts.
 In this study, we built a LangChain RAG-LLM pipeline, and created a vectorstore of 830 vulnerable smart contracts for retrieval.
-Results were promising, showing nearly a twofold increased efficacy compared to (current literature)[https://arxiv.org/abs/2306.12338].
+Results were promising, showing a 1.5x increased efficacy compared to (current literature)[https://arxiv.org/abs/2306.12338].
 Using this as a proof of concept of RAG-LLM with smart contract data, we look to rebuild the pipeline towards the use case of authoring ink! smart contracts.
 We will construct a new pipeline from scratch to utilize LlamaIndex, change the data processing and embedding, and implement a much broader ink! smart contract dataset.

 ## Development Roadmap :nut_and_bolt: